ragley/TiltedEvolution/README.md

 5. This fork won't make it to the official release.
 This fork will stay as is.
 6. This fork won't make animation of remote player to be smoothly played.
 Expect lots of Jank and jazz.

+## Use with Nemesis
+A patch will be provided for NEMESIS.
+Run nemesis with this patch or else you will slide around.
+NOTE : Do not forget to run NEMESIS with the patch provided.

 ## The future
 This fork will hopefully be made into a mod for STR if the developer of STR decided to implement a native modding API (akin to SKSE).